 Insulation works much the same no matter where you are in that it slows down the transfer of heat.
 The difference is that in a southern climate the heat is outside trying to work its way in.
 There are three types of heat transfer: conductive, radiant, and convective and I written about the difference between them in an earlier post.

-In hot climates think about the temperature delta.
-For example if you are living in Houston, Texas and it is 96°F outside and you want the indoor temperature to be 76°F indoors that is a 20° difference you have to overcome.
-Now let’s assume you live in Burlington, Vermont and the outside temperature is 14°F. To get to a comfortable temperature of say 68°F in the winter is a 54° difference.
-That’s huge!!
+In hot climates, think about the temperature delta.
+For example, if you are living in Houston, Texas and it is 96°F outside and you want the indoor temperature to be 76°F indoors, that is a 20° difference you have to overcome.
+Now, let’s assume you live in Burlington, Vermont and the outside temperature is 14°F. and to get to a comfortable temperature of, say 68°F in the winter is a 54° difference.
+That’s huge!

 Where to Insulate

 There are only two places you should be spending the bulk of your insulation dollars in a hot climate.
 Picking these two low hanging fruits first will yield big results with the least investment, so let’s start there.

 The brutal sun in the southern states will cook your attic and turn it into an oven (literally).
 If you want to bring your energy bills down, this is where you start.
 Focus a lot of energy (pun intended) on the underside of the roof to keep the heat out of the attic and not just the floor of the attic.

 You can use products like radiant barrier on the underside of the roof, spray foam, or even good old fashioned batts of rock wool, denim or fiberglass.
 I discuss the different types of insulation you can choose and how to decide on the right one in a previous post.